How to live an Intuitive life

 Detachment

-Detachment—ahhhh, this is the rub.
-Before we can ask a question of the body, the mind needs to have come to terms, an equanimity of sorts, that it is absolutely open to either a yes or no answer.
-More on this later.
-Just know that this method of working with creation is an incredible opportunity to evolve.
+Detachment — ahh, this is the rub.
+Before we can ask a question of the body, the mind must reach a kind of equanimity — absolutely open to either a yes or a no. More on this later.
+Just know that this method of working with creation is an extraordinary opportunity to evolve.

 Contraction